alumbra/alumbra.generators/README.md

      (alumbra.analyzer/analyze-schema alumbra.parser/parse-schema))))
 ```

-This can now be called with teh desired operation type and a name and will
+This is a function that takes two parameters (the operation type and name) and
-produce a valid operation for the above schema:
+produces a string value representing our desired operation, conforming to the
+above schema.

 ```clojure
 (rand-nth